 - Studying “out loud” by recitation and discussion for those still having difficulty remembering information

-- Giving precise information concerning materials and chapters to be covered in examinations to those still unable to make judgements about relative priorities
+- Giving precise information concerning materials and chapters to be covered in examinations to those still unable to make judgments about relative priorities

 - Having notetakers in the class both for those still unable to judge the relative importance of what is being said, and for those who may be unable to write down everything that is said